-These chewy candy bar filled Bodacious Butterfinger Cookie Bars are a loaded cookie bar that’s ideal for a kids parties, tailgating, potluck gatherings or you add them to your holiday baking plans year-round.
-Filled with a copious amount of chopped Butterfinger candy bars that melts into the batter while baking making them chewy and rich.
+These Bodacious Butterfinger Cookie Bars are a loaded cookie bar that’s ideal for kids parties, tailgating or potluck gatherings.
+They feature a copious amount of chopped Butterfinger candy bars that melts into the batter while baking making them chewy and rich.

 Thanks for visiting come back soon!

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 3 large eggs

 - 2 1/2 cups all purpose flour

 - 1/2 tsp coarse sea salt

 - 1 1/2 cups crumbled Butterfingers divided [about 12 snack size or 4 full size]